-“Pastor John, my name is Jeremy and I’m a college student living in Arlington, TX.
+“Pastor John, my name is Jeremy, and I’m a college student living in Arlington, Texas.
 I love the word of God, and it often takes a long time for me to read through a book of the Bible.
-In episode #127, you mentioned ‘slowing down in the rose garden,’ which has been so beneficial and wonderful.
+In episode 127, you mentioned slowing down in the rose garden, which has been so beneficial and wonderful.
 However, as a Christian who did not grow up in the church, I am not familiar with all the Bible.
 So how do I both stop and enjoy God’s truth, one verse at a time, but also satisfy this desire to know the Bible as a whole?”

-I love his argument.
+I love his desire.
 Amen.
-Amen.
-I have something to suggest to Jeremy, but first let me say a word about depth and breadth, because we all struggle with this, the balancing, if that is even the right word, between going deep with the Bible and going broad with the Bible.
+I have something to suggest to Jeremy, but first let me say a word about depth and breadth, because we all struggle with this: the balancing (if that is even the right word) between going deep with the Bible and going broad with the Bible.
 But what do we even mean by that?
 I want to just say a word about that and then give a concrete piece of advice.

 I don’t know of any other way but reading through those books broadly to get the profound sense of both the repeated failure and rebellion of God’s people over centuries and the extraordinary mercy and patience of God.
-You can read about the great patience of God in the New Testament and you will have certain affections and feelings and responses, but when you take a month to read these four books, 1 and 2 Kings and 1 and 2 Chronicles, you just come away saying, “Good night.
+You can read about the great patience of God in the New Testament, and you will have certain affections and feelings and responses.
+But when you take a month to read these four books, 1–2 Kings and 1–2 Chronicles, you just come away saying, “Good night!
 Why in the world did God tolerate such rebellion?”
-And then you realize, “Oh.”
-Look in the mirror and how many times has God been patient with you?
-There is just no other way to quite get what God has to give us if we ignore the broad doing only the deep that I described earlier.
+And then you look in the mirror and realize how many times God has been patient with you.
+There is just no other way to quite get what God has to give us if we ignore the broad, doing only the deep that I described earlier.